n132/Libc-GOT-Hijacking/README.md

 # Update (Dec 17th., 2024)

-While exploiting a CTF challenge, I found `libstdc++` a juicy target of this technique.
+While exploiting a CTF challenge, I found `libstdc++` is a juicy target of this technique.
 It's still usable on the latest LTS-ubuntu(24.04).

 ```sh
 [14:26:12] n132 :: xps  ➜  ~/Downloads/FL_Support_Center » pwn checksec /lib/x86_64-linux-gnu/libstdc++.so.6